Addiction is a chronic brain disease.

 All this scientific evidence points to one bottom line: addiction is not a moral failing.

 Addiction is not a choice.
 It’s not a moral failing, or a character flaw, or something that “bad people” do.
-Most scientists and experts agree that it’s a disease that is caused by biology, environment, and other factors.
+Most scientists and experts agree that it’s an illness that is caused by biology, environment, and other factors.